-- The new recipient supervises addition of appliques from their show to the Robe.
-Important rules for adding mementos: for wear-ability, durability and longevity, add-ons must be lightweight, sturdy, and reasonably sized so each Robe can represent a full season.
+- The new recipient supervises the addition of appliques from their show to the Robe.
+Important rules for adding mementos: for wearability, durability, and longevity, add-ons must be lightweight, sturdy, and reasonably sized so each Robe can represent a full season.

-- The opening night date and recipient’s name is written on or near the memento, and cast members only sign that section of Robe.
+- The opening night date and recipient’s name are written on or near the memento, and cast members only sign that section of Robe.

 - The recipient will attend the next Broadway musical opening and will present the Robe to that show’s recipient.

 Broadway dancer and Camp Broadway director/choreographer, Kristine Bendul, was a recipient of this famous Robe for her work in Twyla Tharp’s Come Fly Away.

 “You dream so big, hoping to land that Broadway show and then the stars align, and you can say you have finally made it on the Great White Way!
 You don’t think the excitement of an opening night on Broadway can possibly be topped, that is until you realize you’ve become the recipient of the Gypsy Robe.
 It’s an honor to recognized for all of the time and hard work you have invested to get you where you are.
 I know the name has since been changed to the Legacy Robe, but it will always be the Gypsy Robe to me in my heart.
 I am a true nomad and free-spirited person and I am blessed to have been a Broadway gypsy.”